sktime/sktime/docs/source/api_reference/data_format.rst

 * Do all instances have the same length
 * Labels for the class

-String identifiers are present before the actual data and are to be written at the start of line only.
-Each identifier must be present at a separate line.
+String identifiers are to be written at the start of the line only and must be present at a separate line.
-The format of individual string identifier is: ``@<identifier> [value]``, except for ``@data`` where there is no trailing information.

 .. note::
     Since these datasets are often from different sources (see `tsregression`_ and `timeseriesclassification.com`_)